-Best practices for a smooth implementation of the “Shift Left” approach
+Best practices for a smooth implementation of our “Shift Left” approach

 Josh Galde: Hello, everyone.
 Welcome to Infostretch’s webinar entitled What is Shift Left and Why you Need it now.
 My name is Josh Galde and I am the Director of Marketing here at Infostretch and I will be your host today.
 Today’s presenters include two excellent presenters from within Infostretch.
 First we have Disha Thakkar.
 She is a Senior Business Analyst with Infostretch.
 She has adept at analyzing client’s business needs and translating them to functional project requirements.